Ho-5 cannon

 The Ho-5 (Army Type 2) was a Japanese aircraft autocannon used during World War II.
 Developed from the Ho-103 machine gun, it was a version of the American Model 1921 Browning aircraft machine gun.
 It replaced the Ho-1 and Ho-3 (Army Type 97) in general service.
 The Ho-5 was belt-fed using typical Browning-style steel disintegrating links.
-The cartridge used was a shortened version of the Allied 20 x 110mm Hispano-Suiza HS.404.
+The cartridge used was a shortened version of the Allied 20 × 110mm Hispano-Suiza HS.404.

 The Ho-5 was used mostly as wing mounts in late-war fighters but saw limited cowl-mounted use in fighters and as flexible-mounted defensive armament (retrofit) in bombers.